 Ensuring an adequate intake of vitamin A through a proper diet can help prevent sore gums caused by vitamin deficiency.
 However, suppose you continue to experience gum issues.

-In that case, it's essential to consult with a healthcare professional or dentist to identify the underlying causes and receive appropriate treatment and guidance for maintaining your oral health.
+In that case, it's essential for you to consult with a healthcare professional or dentist to identify the underlying causes and receive appropriate treatment and guidance for maintaining your oral health.

 Conclusion